 January 16, 2010.

-The suggestion to include Evgeny Gvozdev in the "Table of solo circumnavigators" has been reviewed and accepted by the Joshua Slocum Society International.
+My suggestion to include Evgeny Gvozdev in the "Table of solo circumnavigators" has been reviewed and accepted by the Joshua Slocum Society International.

 Sorry, in Dutch only!